 Sub no Interest Summary of submission Such heights will cause overshadowing and increase wind making sitting on the pavement less pleasant.
 Urban consolidation Enough capacity at gas site to accommodate future demand.
-Local schools, gym, pool already under enormous pressure 28 Resident - McKean Street Urban consolidation Understands as the city grows we need more housing but need to plan for everyone not just those who stand to profit financially Height 29 Resident - Gordon Street Please set a more conservative height limit - 4 storeys and insist they are uniform in colour and a plain structure to enhance rather than obliterate the heritage Height/setbacks Had always trusted a community conscious council, but wonders what has gone wrong.
-"Were you all drunk at the time?"
-Bewildered to learn of the six storey height limit and a "facadism allowance" of 6 metres Community won't tolerate it and is prepared to fight.
-Urban consolidation Recognise the need to increase housing in the inner suburbs but not like this 30 Visitor - Melbourne Overshadowing The proposed built form controls will have My property will be bricked in, I will be expected to live in a black box with no amenities and in permanent shadow Single storey, 100 year old workers' cottages, have always been dwellings but in C2 Zone - too small to develop commercially and covered by the heritage overlay Given the above, there should be constraints about what can be built.
-By allowing this my living conditions will be "slum-like conditions of the industrial revolution" Small back yard, natural light taken away, can't afford to run the lights all day.
-"I am not a mushroom and refuse to live in the dark and be treated like one" Zoning Is concerned about the zoning and that no one will take responsibility for the decision.
+Local schools, gym, pool already under enormous pressure 28 Resident - McKean Street Urban consolidation Urban consolidation Understands as the city grows we need more housing but need to plan for everyone not just those who stand to profit financially Height Please set a more conservative height limit - 4 storeys and insist they are uniform in colour and a plain structure to enhance rather than obliterate the heritage 29 Resident - Gordon Street Height/setbacks • Had always trusted a community conscious council, but wonders what has gone wrong.
+"Were you all drunk at the time?" • Bewildered to learn of the six storey height limit and a "facadism allowance" of 6 metres • Community won't tolerate it and is prepared to fight.
+Urban consolidation • Recognise the need to increase housing in the inner suburbs but not like this 30 Visitor - Melbourne Overshadowing • The proposed built form controls will have • My property will be bricked in, I will be expected to live in a black box with no amenities and in permanent shadow • Single storey, 100 year old workers' cottages, have always been dwellings but in C2 Zone - too small to develop commercially and covered by the heritage overlay • Given the above, there should be constraints about what can be built.
+By allowing this my living conditions will be "slum-like conditions of the industrial revolution" • Small back yard, natural light taken away, can't afford to run the lights all day.
+"I am not a mushroom and refuse to live in the dark and be treated like one" Zoning • Is concerned about the zoning and that no one will take responsibility for the decision.
 "Why is this in the too-hard basket for the decision makers?
 Why can't they get the zoning right?"
-31 Resident - Queens Parade Laneways 32 Resident - Queens Parade Height Consider the impact of developing above the mandatory heights of 4 storeys will have on the local people whose homes will be affected.
-Lanes/Overshadowing Laneways will be affected and entrance of light is an issue for those who live with this Heritage The effect (of Amendment C231) it will have on the irreplaceable heritage of the area.
-Future built form Further thought (is needed) into what the future as a whole will look like and the kind of lifestyle we aim to preserve.
+31 Resident - Queens Parade Laneways • 3 metre cobble stone laneways are hardly the ideal (or safe) option for redirecting traffic.
+Overshadowing • Consider the impact that large multi-storey developments will have on our landscape and shadowing of light.
+Setbacks • Setbacks need to be considered and legislated to effectively and efficiently manage inappropriate development.
+Mandatory Controls • Legislate to mandatory height (eg 4-6 storeys), and setbacks from streets (eg 10 metres).
+Sustainability • Not only do developments alter the landscape, but it attracts an enormous impact on resources, that will be unsustainable.
+Height/bulk • Would like Council to seriously consider the impact large multi-storey buildings will do to our landscape and spaciousness.
+32 Resident - Queens Parade Height • Consider the impact of developing above the mandatory heights of 4 storeys will have on the local people whose homes will be affected.
+Lanes/Overshadowing • Laneways will be affected and entrance of light is an issue for those who live with this Heirtage • The effect (of Amendment C231) it will have on the irreplaceable heritage of the area.
+Future built form • Further thought (is needed) into what the future as a whole will look like and the kind of lifestyle we aim to preserve.
 33 Visitor - Melbourne Opposes to the development of Queens Parade.
-Height There should be no allowance for 6 storey buildings to be built on Queens Parade.
-Future built form (Development will) take away the charm of this lovely village with its quality heritage buildings and street scapes.
+Height • There should be no allowance for 6 storey buildings to be built on Queens Parade.
+Future built form • (Development will) take away the charm of this lovely village with its quality heritage buildings and street scapes.
 Visibility